Edward St John

-Edward Henry St John QC (pr: Sinj'n) (15 August 1916 – 24 October 1994) was a prominent Australian barrister, anti-nuclear activist and Liberal politician in the 1960s.
+Edward Henry St John QC (/ˈsɪn.dʒən/ SIN-jən; August 1916 – 24 October 1994) was a prominent Australian barrister, anti-nuclear activist and Liberal politician in the 1960s.
 His political career came to a controversial end after he criticised the Prime Minister John Gorton.
 His book A Time to Speak was an account of his eventful three years in politics from 1966 to 1969.
 Justice Michael Kirby described St John as a "contradictory, restless, reforming spirit".

 Early life

 St John was born on 15 August 1916 in Boggabri, New South Wales.
 He was the fifth of eight children, including Roland St John, born to Hannah Phoebe Mabel (née Pyrke) and Frederick de Porte St John.
 His father was an Anglican minister and the family had a history of involvement with the church, with his grandfather being a nephew of Ambrose St John.

 St John's father was a vicar in country New South Wales who retired as canon of St Peter's Cathedral, Armidale.
 The family moved to Uralla in 1918 and then to Quirindi in 1932.
 St John completed his secondary education at Armidale High School and won an exhibition to attend the University of Sydney, graduating Bachelor of Arts in 1937 and Bachelor of Laws in 1940.
 One of his classmates was Gough Whitlam.